Search this Site:

 Notes from my walk with colors for sketch at bottom.

 Journal: “I’ve found a sunny spot to sit in a clearing on one of the paths in the “Maze”, an overgrown field on my property that I cut paths and tracks all around.
 This is an area I cleared more into an open, private spot along one path.
 I put a clean plastic garbage bag upon the ground and that’s where I’m sat; legs stretched out and wooly hat off!
-Sun warming me nicely now! icon smile Step Outside Your Door Today I did the little sketch with Black Crayola crayon and it was wonderful to see the fine texture of the paper under my hand; pressing hard or light to get variety of lines.
+Sun warming me nicely now! 🙂 I did the little sketch with Black Crayola crayon and it was wonderful to see the fine texture of the paper under my hand; pressing hard or light to get variety of lines.
 Then I lightly scumbled over it all with watercolor crayons by Caran d’ Ache.
 I never used these before as I thought the colors too garish- but if you go light the browns + the golden yellow were great over the black wax crayon!
 I love how the black crayon just stays.
 I used the big, flat waterbrush and it blended all nicely, then made perfect marks for texture on the ground in front.

 Just sitting here quietly feels wonderful.
 I hear birds + distant sound of cars.
 The Chickadees are so curious they keep coming closer and closer.
 One just looked down on me from a small bush.
 Something else interesting, I can hear the ground making sound!
 There is a barely audible sound like “ticking” here and there all about me.
 I’m sure it’s the sound of air bubbles coming to the surface of this very wet ground…the earth breaths as the ice melts…the peepers awake.